 These World War II seacoast defenses were planned but never built - Battery 312 at North Point, and Battery 313 at Dolphin Head.
 Culebra Island became a U.S. Navy gunnery and bombing range in 1940, which was closed down in 1975.

-¤¤¤ ALSO: Fire-control towers were once located at Punta Puerca and at several other locations on the former Roosevelt Roads U.S. Naval Base.
+¤¤¤ ALSO: Coast Artillery fire-control towers were once located at Punta Puerca and at several other locations on the former Roosevelt Roads U.S. Naval Base.
 A concrete fire-control station is still located within the Humacao Nature Reserve to the south.
-A lookout tower is located on Icacos Island (according to tourist guides), but it may be a Civilian Conservation Corps-built tower from the 1930's.
+A lookout tower is located on Icacos Island (according to current tourist guides), but it may possibly be a Civilian Conservation Corps-built tower from the 1930's.

 Fortín Conde de